dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 For example, Vendor 3960 has a lower Gross Margin Percentage than Vendor 1392, but because it sells a much larger volume, it contributes the most profit overall.

-By looking at both absolute profit (Gross Profit dollars) and efficiency (Gross Margin Percentage), this analysis gives Bibitor a balanced view to guide smart decisions in managing vendor relationships — prioritizing suppliers that maximize profitability and support strong negotiation.
+By looking at both absolute profit (Gross Profit dollars) and efficiency (Gross Margin Percentage), this analysis gives Bibitor a balanced perspective  to make smarter decisions when managing vendor relationships.
+They can prioritize suppliers who maximize profitability and strengthen their negotiation position.

 <!-------------------------------------------------------->